Creating and Running Symfony Projects

 composer install

-in the project root to ensure all dependencies are installed. - Make sure your PHP version is compatible with your Symfony project.
+in the project root to ensure all dependencies are installed. - Confirm your PHP version is compatible with the Symfony project.

 A: Check the following:

-- Make sure the relevant database service (MySQL or PostgreSQL) is running in the ServBay control panel.
+- Make sure the corresponding database service (MySQL or PostgreSQL) is running in the ServBay control panel.

-file is correct, including username, password, host (127.0.0.1), port (MySQL 3306, PostgreSQL 5432), and DB name. - Verify that your DB username and password match ServBay’s defaults or any changes you have made.
+configuration including username, password, host (127.0.0.1), port (MySQL 3306, PostgreSQL 5432), and database name. - Ensure the database username/password matches the ServBay defaults or your custom credentials.

 servbay_symfony_app